2022 Oregon Ducks baseball team

-The 2022 Oregon Ducks baseball team represents University of Oregon in the 2022 NCAA Division I baseball season.
-The Ducks play their home games at PK Park and are members of the Pac-12 Conference.
+The 2022 Oregon Ducks baseball team represented University of Oregon in the 2022 NCAA Division I baseball season.
+The Ducks played their home games at PK Park and were members of the Pac-12 Conference.
 The team is coached by Mark Wasikowski in his 3rd season at Oregon.

 Preseason

 The Ducks entered the season ranked in the Top-25 by Collegiate Baseball and were picked to finish fifth in the Pac-12 preseason coaches poll.